kurzgesagt-in-a-nutshell/birdbot/CONTRIBUTING.md

 Do your work.
 Often times this can consist over a longer period.
 In this time, changes could have been made to staging.
 To avoid conflicts with your branch, it is recommended to `git fetch` often and keep your branch up to date with our base branches.

-Once you are finished with the work on your branch and ready to merge, again clarify that your branch is caught up with staging.
+Once you are finished with the work on your branch and ready to merge, again clarify that your branch is caught up with staging and master.
 You will push your branch to the remote repository to then create a pull request into staging.

 #### Hotfixes
 Hotfixes are limited to major security issues and critical bugs.
 These will be primarily worked on by our BirdBot Devs.
 Hotfixes ignore the staging process and branch off of and right back into master.
 They are named in the scheme of `hotfix/issue-####` or `hotfix/name`